Authority for Regulation of Water and Energy Sectors: History

-The government of Burundi, through the presidential decree number 100/320 of 2011, established national energy regulator called the Agency for controlling and regulating portable water and electricity sector in the Republic of Burundi (de l’Agence de Contrôle et de Régulation du secteur de l’eau potable et de l’électricité en République du Burundi (ACR)) on 22 November 2011.
+The government of Burundi, through the presidential decree number 100/320 of 2011, established a national energy regulator called the Agency for controlling and regulating potable water and electricity sector in the Republic of Burundi (de l’Agence de Contrôle et de Régulation du secteur de l’eau potable et de l’électricité en République du Burundi (ACR)) on 22 November 2011.
 ACR was later renamed the Regulatory Agency for the Drinking Water, Electricity and Mining Sectors (de l’Agence de Régulation des secteurs de l’Eau potable, de l’Electricité et des Mines (AREEM)) on 11 December 2015 with an expanded mandate of regulating the mining sectors.
 Later, the government of Burundi adopted the Authority for Regulation of Water and Energy Sectors through a Presidencial Decree No. 100/159 of 2018 with a narrowed mandate to regulate water and energy sectors.

 Location

-The offices of the Authority for Regulation of Water and Energy Sectors are located at the, Commune Mukaza, Zone Rohero, Ave. de la JRR House 17, Immeuble le savonnier, Rez-de-chaussee, Bujumbura city.
+The offices of the Authority for Regulation of Water and Energy Sectors are located at the, Commune Mukaza, Zone Rohero, Ave. de la JRR House 17, Immeuble le savonnier, Rez-de-chaussee, Bujumbura.